 This Phase 1 Subarea Plan is the outcome of 18 months of community engagement that was intended to gather input on community values, aspirations, and vision.
 The County engaged in interviews with stakeholders to gain a shared understanding of the opportunities, challenges, and existing conditions in Skyway-West Hill.
-Outreach from this effort built the vision for the community, resulting in policies, action items, and a framework for future planning efforts.
+Outreach from this effort built the vision for the community, resulting in policies, and a framework for future planning efforts including establishing a community needs list.
 A complete write-up of the outreach process can be found in Appendix A.